 Construction of increased capacity BTA V Capital Levy Program projects would likely require tree removal, potentially including exceptional trees.
 However, projects would be designed to minimize the removal of trees (especially exceptional trees) where possible, and trees would be removed and replaced in accordance with City of Seattle code.
+Trees to be retained would be protected during construction.
 The designated Heritage tree at Franklin High School would not be impacted by the proposed maintenance project at the site.